Back Injury—causes, prevention, recovery

 Nine out of ten adults will suffer from a back injury at some point in their life.
-Back injuries are the second leading cause of adults missing work.
+Back injuries (especially lower back or lumbar spine area) are the second leading cause of adults missing work.
 Many back pain sufferers can be out of work 1-10 weeks during recovery (if they don’t need surgery).
-Back pain can affect your every day activities, including your sex life.
 The good news is the majority of back injuries heal with time and following good self-care and without surgery.

 What are the Symptoms of Back Injury?